-Moda Health is pleased to provide individual health coverage to members through the Moda Health Oregon Standard Gold Plan.
+Moda Health is pleased to provide individual health coverage to members through the Silver 4400 Off-exchange Plan.
 This policy is designed to provide members important information about the Plan's benefits, limitations and procedures.

 Members may direct questions to one of the numbers listed in section 2.1 or access tools and resources on Moda Health's personalized Member Dashboard at www.modahealth.com.
-The Member Dashboard is available 24 hours a day, 7 days a week allowing members to access plan information whenever it is convenient.
+The Member Dashboard is available 24 hours a day, 7 days a week allowing members to access policy information whenever it is convenient.